-- To understand the properties and importance of water in biological system - To know the various biomolecules present in biological system - To introduce the importance of vitamins in human body - To know the biological significance of carbohydrate metabolites in living systems - To understand the functional role of nucleic acid in living systems - To introduce the importance of vitamins in human body
+- To understand the properties and importance of water in biological system - To know the biological significance of aminoacids and proteins in living systems - To know the biological significance of lipids and fats in living systems - To know the biological significance of carbohydrate metabolites in living systems - To understand the functional role of nucleic acid in living systems - To introduce the importance of vitamins in human body

 - 1. Recognize water as a universal solvent and elixir of life by knowing its importance - 2.
 Identify the properties and classification of carbohydrates - 3.
 Recall the role of various lipids in biomembrane including signal transduction - 4.
-Categories the aminoacids and know their properties - 5.
+Categorize the aminoacids and know their properties - 5.
 Differentiate the structure, properties and functions of DNA and RNA - 6.
 List the functions and deficiency disease of fat and water soluble vitamins